masgaril/Madlib_Activity/README.md

 ## Complete the madlib by filling in the missing word list.

 ### Step 1
+- First person clones this repository (type git clone https://github.com/masgaril/Madlib_Activity.git into your terminal (Mac)/git bash (Windows))
+- Invites the rest of the group to this repository as collaborators
-First person clones/downloads this repository, opens the Madlib_Activity text file, fills out the first missing word, and pushes the revised text file back to the repository.
+- Opens the Madlib_Activity text file
+- Fills out the first missing word
+- Pushes the revised text file back to the repository.

 ### Step 2
 Next person pulls the repository, opens the Madlib_Activity text file, fills out the next missing word, and pushes the revised text file back to the repository.